-[Scope Ratings] Europe’s airlines brace for yet more pain onrising fuel prices, no-fly zones amid war in Ukraine
+[Scope Ratings] Europe’s airlines brace for yet more pain on rising fuel prices, no-fly zones amid war in Ukraine

-Europe’s airlines face yet another squeeze on profits as Russia’s invasion of Ukraine leads to higher jet-fuel prices and disruption of flight paths just as passenger traffic was set to rebound with the ending of pandemic-related travel restrictions, a report by Azza Chammem, Senior Analyst, Corporate Ratings.
+Europe’s airlines face yet another squeeze on profits as Russia’s invasion of Ukraine leads to higher jet fuel prices and disruption of flight paths just as passenger traffic was set to rebound with the ending of pandemic-related travel restrictions, a report by Azza Chammem, Senior Analyst, Corporate Ratings.

 The sector faces a double blow, ensuring the sector’s credit outlook remains negative.